Undergraduate Applicants

 When you apply to the Lu Memorial Scholarship, you are applying with other high school and undergraduate students, so it's okay if you do not have any future ideas yet.
 We encourage you to indicate prospective majors and career interests in the application, but please know you are not bound by these selections in any way.

 The Lu Scholar Application includes essay prompts for your personal essay.
 You may notice below that they look similar to Common Application's essay prompts.
-In addition to the personal essay, we also require the Lu Scholar Questions, which you can access and submit through the Lu Scholar Application once you complete the personal essay.

-Personal Essay (500 words)
+Personal Essay

 Choose ONE of the following prompts: